NibblNFT/nibbl-smartcontracts/README.md

 # Nibbl - C4

 # Why Fractionalization
+NFT fractionalization is a fancy way of saying NFT ‘tokenization’, essentially what one means when they say NFT fractionalization is they are going to lock their original NFT in a contract and create fungible tokens (referred as fractional tokens) that represent ownership in the original NFT.
+The benefit of fractionalization for an NFT owner is to make their NFT holding liquid, as well as potentially increasing the valuation of their NFT.
+On the buyer side, it allows people to invest with small amounts by buying the fungible token in a single high value NFT or even an NFT collection.
+Fractionalization also allows NFTs to bridge over to the world of fungible tokens (via fractional tokens) where they get all the benefits of being composable with DeFi applications.

+Problems with fractionalization currently:
+i) Fractional Tokens suffer from low liquidity as the traditional xy=k type AMM model isn’t great for low mcap assets due to huge impermanent loss.

+ii) Fractional NFTs are meant to transition from being owned by a single person to being owned by the community.
+Current systems rely on the original NFT fractionalizer, adding token liquidity on a uniswap type AMM and then selling his tokens in low liquidity pools in order to dilute ownership of his tokens to the community over time.

+iii) Buyout mechanisms needed to go back from ERC20 to ERC721 don’t actually work, read more about buyout mechanisms here.
+To give fractional tokens value, fractionalization shouldn’t be only a one way direction where NFTs are locked forever and can’t be used for any application.
+There needs to be a way to allow for someone to come in and buy out the current fraction token holders and unlock the NFT(s) as a whole and add them to their collection.

+Having an efficient buyout mechanism (where buyouts happen frequently) ensures that fractionalization is more of a bridge between the ERC721 and ERC20 world and it opens the door for many interesting use-cases.
 # Protocol

 A fractionalization protocol that creates ERC20 tokens representing ownership of ERC721 or ERC1155.
 Uses a **Bonding curve** to facilitate buying and selling of tokens.
 The protocol also implements a valuation-based buyout mechanism so that the asset isn’t locked in a contract/vault forever.
 A user can initiate a buyout and they need to pay an upfront cost for that.
 The cost is decided based on the current valuation of tokens.
 If the valuation goes above a certain level within a predefined duration the buyout is rejected.
 Therefore, the community can buy more tokens in order to reject a buyout.
 If the buyout isn’t rejected it is automatically considered successful and the user who initiated the buyout can withdraw the asset.